MMort/RESTapp/README.md

 ## Test the application

 You can test all available HTTP calls via postman.
-Here is a [test envirnoment](https://www.getpostman.com/collections/bb37c31f361d73fd217c) for all HTTP requests.
+Here is a [postman test workspace](https://www.getpostman.com/collections/bb37c31f361d73fd217c) for all HTTP requests.
+You can import the workspace to your postman desktop suite by
+1. going to your workspace
+2. Find and press the `Import` button (right beside your workspace title)
+3. add link `https://www.getpostman.com/collections/bb37c31f361d73fd217c` and import it.

+OR google on how to import workspaces by link.

 Unfortunately, the POST message is not working via postman (it is with curl tho).
 Thus, the app preloads one module `{"name":"Obi Wan", "expirationdate": "01.01.3277"}` to be able to test the other requests.